xyzmjf/tautomatic/manual.md

 	=> indicates path to obabel executable

 	which xtb
 	=> indicates path to xtb executable.

+	mamba install -c anaconda flask

 ```
+The Flask library is optional, but it allows a simple web API / application to be created.
+This then allows a browser based execution of tautomer enumeration, scoring and image generation.

 From here on we assume that the environment has been activated before trying to use the tools.